Soulton Hall: Original Features and Later Alterations

 A cobbled yard dating to the Victorian period (1847) is located to the south of the hall.
 This feature's design is said to be based on patterns from Tudor features that were lost during earlier renovations which records the choreography for the dance in As You Like It.

-Plaster ceiling in Wilderhope Manor one of a cluster of such nearby, though to show similar geometry to those lost at Soulton.
+Plaster ceiling in Wilderhope Manor one of a cluster in Shropshire, thought to show similar geometry to those lost at Soulton.